Books & Publications

 By: David W. McArdle

-Crystal Lake Attorney David W. McArdle of Zukowski, Rogers, Flood & McArdle has authored an updated edition of his handbook titled Construction Law Road Map, focused on construction law.
-The Illinois Road and Transportation Builders Association (IRTBA) has once again issued and distributed the book to its statewide membership.
+David W. McArdle, a Crystal Lake attorney and managing partner of Zukowski, Rogers, Flood & McArdle, has authored another updated edition of his handbook titled Construction Law Road Map, which focuses on construction law.
+Partners Regan Shepley and Kelly Cahill also contributed to the new edition.

 The handbook can be ordered by calling (815) 459-2050 or Click Here to Order.